-The amounts of research and development expenditure recognized as expenses for the fiscal years ended March 31, 2022, 2021 and 2020 were ¥35 million, ¥60 million and ¥78 million, respectively, and they were included in "General and administrative expenses" in the consolidated income statements.
+The amounts of research and development expenditure recognized as expenses for the fiscal years ended March 31, 2023, 2022 and 2021 were nil, ¥35 million and ¥60 million, respectively, and they were included in "General and administrative expenses" in the consolidated income statements.

-Other intangibles at March 31, 2022 and 2021 include leasehold rights, amounting to $\pm$ 6,639 million and $\pm$ 6,619 million, respectively, which are rights to use land for the purpose of owning the buildings.
+Other intangibles at March 31, 2023 and 2022 include leasehold rights, amounting to ¥6,512 million and ¥6,639 million, respectively, which are rights to use land for the purpose of owning the buildings.
 Since the Group has a long history of renewal, these contracts are not expected to be terminated in the foreseeable future.
 Leasehold rights are expected to generate cash flows for an indefinite period of time.
 They are not amortized but are tested for impairment annually, irrespective of whether there is any indication of impairment.